vence722/wallet-app-server/README.md

 cd tests/end2end
 ./init_all.sh
 ```
+Make sure you don't have local Postgres or Redis running on the default ports (5432 and 6379) before you spawn the docker-compose.

 The script will also insert some test data into the Postgres DB for end-to-end testing.

 ## Start API Server